The Singing Bee (Philippine game show): History

 On its fifth season, they brought back the segment Jumblebee round to replace the Pics Bee with You Round based on viewers' requests.

 After three years, The Singing Bee marked its comeback with the sixth season premiered on November 16, 2013.
 It aired Saturday afternoons at 3:30pm until February 22, 2014.
 On February 24, 2014, the show moved to weekday mornings at 11:00am to 11:45am, replacing Minute to Win It.
 The new format changes include a Daily Champion from Monday to Thursday, with all four champions returning on Friday to compete for the P1,000,000 Final Countdown.
 On July 16, 2014, the show changed its timeslot to 10:45am due to Typhoon Glenda.
 The season six ended on August 29, 2014, as the show temporarily ceased off to give way for the 2014 FIBA Basketball World Cup.

-During the start of season seven, the show returned on September 16, 2014 with their one-hour schedule every 10:30am to 11:30am.
+During the start of season seven, the show returned on September 16, 2014, with their one-hour schedule every 10:30am to 11:30am.
 It featured a new segment round called 2 Beecome 1.
 On its first anniversary on November 14, 2014, hosts KD and Amay became players with Billy Crawford as the special guest host.
 The season seven ended on February 6, 2015, with the finale episode featuring returning champions Sheryl Cruz, Frenchie Dy and Bodie Cruz as players, and FlordeLiza star Jolina Magdangal as the 8-time defending champion.
 The show was put on hiatus and has so far never returned due to Roderick Paulate's decision to run for councilor of Quezon City and focus his time as a politician, whereas Amy Perez still hosts Umagang Kay Ganda.
+It was later replaced by Kapamilya Blockbusters.

+After its final episode on February 6, 2015, Magdangal and Magalona joins the first season of Your Face Sounds Familiar.